What is a Child Trust Fund?

 In the unfortunate event that your child dies, any money in their Junior ISAs will be paid to whoever inherits their Estate.
 Typically, this would be one of their parents, but it could be their spouse or partner if they were over 16 and married or in a civil partnership.

-You are not required to report the death to HMRC; however you should inform the account provider so they can close your child’s Junior ISAs.
-They are likely to ask that you provider proof to do this, for example a copy of the death certificate.
+You are not required to report the death to HMRC; however, you should inform the account provider so they can close your child’s Junior ISAs.
+They are likely to ask that you to provide proof to do this, for example, a copy of the death certificate.

 I have been in care; do I have a Child Trust Fund and who is the Registered Contact for me?

-Both the Child Trust Fund and the Junior ISA schemes for children and young people in care is run by The Share Foundation, who also act as the registered contact for Child Trust Fund accounts for children and young people who are care-experienced and manages them for the child or young person.
+Both the Child Trust Fund and the Junior ISA schemes for children and young people in care are run by The Share Foundation, who also acts as the registered contact for Child Trust Fund accounts for children and young people who are care-experienced and manages them for the child or young person.

 Around two months prior to their 16th birthday, the child will be written to by The Share Foundation to explain how they can now become the registered contact for their Child Trust Fund account.

 What if my child lacks the mental capacity to manage their Child Trust Fund or Junior ISA?